A Day To Remember Are A Big Ole Force Of Nature At O2 Academy Brixton

 A Day To Remember – O2 Academy Brixton – 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk

-A Day To Remember brings together the friendliest bunch of people from all ends of the Metal spectrum.
-By the time Jeremy McKinnon asked who came to the show with friends, even those who had come alone were screaming in response.
+A Day To Remember bring together the friendliest bunch of people from all ends of the Metal spectrum.
+By the time Jeremy McKinnon asks who came to the show with friends, even those who had come alone are screaming in response.
 All My Friends is a mosh pit of sticky hugs shared between the smiliest of humans.
-One minute, I was laughing with a girl whose glasses had steamed up so much she couldn’t see, and the next, I was joining in with a fanning train.
-Even the security guards got some of the fan action: always take care of your security team kids.
+One minute, I am laughing with a girl whose glasses had steamed up so much she couldn’t see, and the next, taking part in a fanning train.
+Even the security guards get some of the fan action: always take care of your security team kids.

 A Day To Remember - O2 Academy Brixton - 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk